tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 The meetups are divided into various categories, which gives some order to the list of videos.

-All seemed to go well, but then I discovered some bugs that I wouldn't have discovered had I not actually submitted the app into the Appstore.
+All seemed to go well, but then I discovered some bugs that I would not have discovered had I not actually submitted the app into the Appstore.
 First, I found that device targeting (listing certain features in your Android manifest to identify which Fire devices your app supports) didn't work correctly for Fire TV apps.
 (This issue wasn't directly related to the app template, though.)

 I also discovered other issues.
 Although developers had tested the app template for many months, they hadn't tested pushing apps into the Appstore with the app template.
 It turns out the template's in-app purchases component (not active or configured by default) automatically triggered the Appstore to add a tag indicating that the app contained in-app purchases.